 ITEM 1.
-LEGAL PROCEEDINGS
+Legal Proceedings

 On February 14, 2001, we and eight of our employees filed a complaint in the Superior Court of Suffolk County, Massachusetts against our competitor, PA Consulting Group, Inc., and its parent, PA Holdings Limited.
 We and our employee co-plaintiffs are seeking declaratory judgments regarding our respective rights and responsibilities and the rights and responsibilities of the defendants.
 Our employee co-plaintiffs are former employees of PA Consulting Group.
-Generally, we and our employee co-plaintiffs have asked the court to determine whether and to what extent we and they have the right to solicit and hire the employees of the defendants, solicit the clients of the defendants.
+Generally, we and our employee co-plaintiffs have asked the court to determine whether and to what extent we and they have the right to solicit and hire the employees of the defendants, solicit the clients of the defendants and provide services to the clients of the defendants.